Using our collections

 Accessing the collections

-Members must request to see items from our heritage collection, including historic materials relating to the West Country.
+Members may request to see all items from our heritage collection, including historic materials relating to the West Country.
 Several desks in the Inner Library are reserved for users of the heritage collection and staff are on hand to retrieve items from the shelves and to provide book conservation pillows and weights to support the items during use.

 Reproducing the collections